 Turkey is awaiting the imminent maiden flight of the Hurkus, a turboprop training aircraft named for one of the country's greatest aviation pioneers.
 Vecihi Hurkus is the most celebrated Turkish aviator, who achieved many of the country's aeronautical firsts.
 As well as being the first Turk to shoot down an enemy aircraft, he was also the first to design and build an indigenous aircraft in the 1920s.
 But his numerous designs failed to move beyond the prototype stage.
 Today, ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Turkey Maps Out Indigenous Program Concepts".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Turkey Maps Out Indigenous Program Concepts".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.